-As of December 31, 2007, we had \$3.9 billion of outstanding indebtedness on a consolidated basis, which includes \$2.3 billion of non-recourse transition bonds.
-In February 2008, we issued approximately \$488 million of additional non-recourse transition bonds.
-Our future financing activities may depend, at least in part, on:
+As of December 31, 2008, we had \$4.4 billion of outstanding indebtedness on a consolidated basis, which includes \$2.6 billion of non-recourse transition bonds.
+Our future financing activities may be significantly affected by, among other things:

-- · the resolution of the true-up components, including, in particular, the results of appeals to the courts regarding rulings obtained to date; - general economic and capital market conditions; - credit availability from financial institutions and other lenders; - investor confidence in us and the markets in which we operate; - maintenance of acceptable credit ratings; - market expectations regarding our future earnings and cash flows; - · market perceptions of our ability to access capital markets on reasonable terms; - our exposure to RRI as our customer and in connection with its indemnification obligations arising in connection with its separation from CenterPoint Energy; and - provisions of relevant tax and securities laws.
+- · the resolution of the true-up components, including, in particular, the results of appeals to the courts regarding rulings obtained to date; - our recovery of costs arising from Hurricane Ike; - general economic and capital market conditions; - credit availability from financial institutions and other lenders; - · investor confidence in us and the markets in which we operate; - maintenance of acceptable credit ratings by us and CenterPoint Energy; - market expectations regarding our future earnings and cash flows; - market perceptions of our and CenterPoint Energy's ability to access capital markets on reasonable terms; - our exposure to RRI as our customer and in connection with its indemnification obligations arising in connection with its separation from CenterPoint Energy; and - · provisions of relevant tax and securities laws.

-As of December 31, 2007, we had outstanding \$2.0 billion aggregate principal amount of general mortgage bonds, including approximately \$527 million held in trust to secure pollution control bonds for which we are obligated and approximately \$229 million held in trust to secure pollution control bonds for which we are obligated.
-Additionally, we had outstanding approximately \$253 million aggregate principal amount of first mortgage bonds, including approximately \$151 million held in trust to secure certain pollution control bonds for which CenterPoint Energy is obligated.
+As of December 31, 2008, we had outstanding approximately \$2.6 billion aggregate principal amount of general mortgage bonds, including approximately \$527 million held in trust to secure pollution control bonds for which CenterPoint Energy is obligated, \$600 million securing borrowings under a credit facility which was unutilized and approximately \$229 million held in trust to secure pollution control bonds for which CenterPoint Energy is obligated.
+Additionally, we had outstanding approximately \$253 million aggregate principal amount of first mortgage bonds, including approximately \$151 million held in trust to secure certain pollution control bonds for which we are obligated.
 We may issue additional general mortgage bonds on the basis of retired bonds, 70% of property additions or cash deposited with the trustee.
-Approximately \$2.3 billion of additional first mortgage bonds and general mortgage bonds in the aggregate could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2007.
+Approximately \$1.8 billion of additional first mortgage bonds and general mortgage bonds in the aggregate could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2008.
 However, we have contractually agreed that we will not issue additional first mortgage bonds, subject to certain exceptions.
+In January 2009, we issued \$500 million aggregate principal amount of general mortgage bonds in a public offering.

-Our current credit ratings are discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Future Sources and Uses of Cash - Impact on Liquidity of a Downgrade in Credit Ratings" in Item 7 of this report.
+Our current credit ratings are discussed in "Management's Narrative Analysis of Results of Operations - Liquidity- Impact on Liquidity of a Downgrade in Credit Ratings" in Item 7 of this report.
 These credit ratings may not remain in effect for any given period of time and one or more of these ratings may be lowered or withdrawn entirely by a rating agency.
 We note that these credit ratings are not recommendations to buy, sell or hold our securities.
 Each rating should be evaluated independently of any other rating.
 Any future reduction or withdrawal of one or more of our credit ratings could have a material adverse impact on our ability to access capital on acceptable terms.